-The 2006 reading of 2.88 indicates the evaluator's opinion that Kosrae's overall financial health and performance are less than satisfactory as of and for the fiscal year ended September 30, 2006, and has continued to decline over the last four years.
+The 2007 reading of 3.53 indicates the evaluator's opinion that Kosrae's overall financial health and performance are less than satisfactory as of and for the fiscal year ended September 30, 2007, however, it has rebounded from the lowest reading that occurred in the prior period.

-Kosrae's decline in net assets, insufficient intergenerational equity, insufficient unrestricted net assets and unreserved fund balance of the General Fund, limited useful lives remaining of capital assets, and low current and quick ratios are the primary cause of the continued low readings.
+Kosrae's decline in net assets,

+insufficient intergenerational equity, insufficient unrestricted net assets and unreserved fund balance of the General Fund, limited useful lives remaining of capital assets, and low current and quick ratios are the primary cause of the continued low readings.
+However, each of these ratios posted an improvement from that of the prior period.